abesto/hs-mastermind/README.md

     cabal build && ./dist/build/main/main

-Currently in prototype stage.
-Shows the solution and debug information.
+The game is in a playable state.
+You'll get a new random game each time you run the application.
 Move around with the arrow keys; change guess peg with number keys.
-Switch to a different game by changing the random seed in Main.hs
+Guess by pressing 'g', quit with 'q'.